Skip to main content

 Assalam alaykum my lovelies.
 It's been a long, long time but I'm back temporarily.
 Wie geht's?
 Yeah, I'm learning German .
 So... my dressing.
 Guys being mature is a good thing right?
 At least looking mature should be a good thing right?!
 As you all know I'm in Lagos right now learning German and well...
 I've been told some weird stuff in this little period of time.
 It's a known fact that my dressing is on the conserved side meaning that I limit my dressing and I watch what I wear and stuff like that.
 Well... when did I start looking like someone's mother or someone's wife?
 I mean, I went to pick my cousins up from school and from afar, her friends (referring to my female cousin) claimed that the lady they were seeing(Me) must be her mother (my aunt).
 You can imagine my reaction when she relayed this to me.
 I almost went ballistic.
 Some days before that day, I went to the super market.
 So some people doing advertising for a company that pr...

-Relationship Advice From A Single Girl #2 : REBOUNDS!
+Relationship Advice From A Single Girl #3: SELF LOVE!